 One of the things that make the V8 unique is its new bin emptying hygienic mechanism which drives out dust and debris in one action.
 There’s no need to touch the dirt.
 So that the wiping mechanism works effectively, the shroud inside the bin is constructed from chemically etched stainless steel, which has a smooth surface punctuated by approximately 15,000 holes that are 0.4mm in diameter.

-“A lot of acoustic engineering was invested in the V8 to make it 50% quitter than the V6 vacuum range.
+“A lot of acoustic engineering was invested in the V8 to make it 50% quieter than the V6 vacuum range.
 We also increased the capacity of the bin by 30%,” adds Jupe.
-“We retuned the Dyson digital motor V8 to work alongside a new battery pack, allowing the motor to draw more power, generating even more suction.
-The new nickel-cobalt-aluminium battery pack also gives the Dyson V8 cord-free vacuum a longer run time than its predecessors.”
+“We returned the Dyson digital motor V8 to work alongside a new battery pack, allowing the motor to draw more power, generating even more suction.
+The new nickel-cobalt-aluminum battery pack also gives the Dyson V8 cord-free vacuum a longer run time than its predecessors.”

 Cleaner carpet and cleaner air

 Like Dyson V6 Cord-free vacuums, 2 Tier Radial Cyclones capture dust and dirt from the air and deposit it in the clear bin.
 Unlike some Dyson V6 vacuums, whole machine filtration captures microscopic allergens, trapping them inside the machine and expelling cleaner air than the air you breathe.

 However, they are not designed to vacuum liquids.
 For that, you might want to consider a shop vacuum like these.